blaulabs/snippr/README.md

 Shows the snippet only in the given environment(s).
 Separate environments with a comma (eg. production,test,unstable)

+#### on_host
+`on_host: thismachinehostname`:
+Shows the snippet segment only on a host with the name 'thismachinehostname'.
+Multiple hostnames can be given, separated with commas.

 ## I18n

 Snippr comes with support for I18n, but up until further notice, you have to manually enable this